-On the Aegean island of Andros, Greece a lighthouse emerges from the water like a strange sea creature is one of the most famous spots on the island.
+On the Aegean island of Andros, Greece, a lighthouse emerging from the water like a strange sea creature is one of the most famous spots on the island.

-The Tourlitis lighthouse, which is located at the northernmost extreme of the Cyclades archipelago, illuminates the route of seamanship for more than 120 years.
+The Tourlitis lighthouse, which is located at the northernmost extreme of the Cyclades archipelago, has been illuminating the route of seamanship for more than 120 years.

-The picturesque and impressive structure is among the few in Europe, built on a rock, in the sea.
+The picturesque and impressive structure is amongst the few in Europe built on a rock in the sea.
 It was constructed in 1887 and first operated on January 1, 1897.
-It has a height of 7 meters, a focal height of 36 meters with the luminescence of 11 nautical miles.
+It has a height of seven meters and a focal height of 36 meters with the luminescence of eleven nautical miles.

-After the War of Independence, several refugees from the island of Psara arrived there and their experience in shipping and trade from Central and Eastern Europe made them wealthy and famous worldwide.
+Following the War of Independence, several refugees from the island of Psara arrived there, and their experience in shipping and trade from Central and Eastern Europe made them wealthy and famous worldwide.

-Andros emerged as a shipping center following the decline of other traditional shipping centers such as Galaxidi and Hydra Island.
+Andros emerged as a shipping center following the decline of other traditional shipping centers such as Galaxidi and the island of Hydra.

 Andrian merchants were particularly active in the grain trade from central and eastern Europe conducted from the Danube estuary.

-Initially locally constructed, Andrian ships were later built at Syros, especially as shipping began the transit to steam.
+Initially locally constructed, Andrian ships were later built on Syros, especially as shipping began the transit to steam.

-In the 20th century, Andros, despite the setbacks of the First and Second World War, was at the top of commercial shipping and economic prosperity.
-In the early 20th century, Andriot ship owner Dimitris Moraitis launched the Greece – North America sea route.
-In 1939, Andros was second in number of ship registration, after Piraeus.
+In the twentieth century, Andros, despite the setbacks of the First and Second World War, was at the top of commercial shipping and economic prosperity.
+In the early twentieth century, Andriot ship owner Dimitris Moraitis launched the Greece – North America sea route.
+In 1939, Andros was second in number of ship registrations after Piraeus.

 Andros lighthouse destroyed and rebuilt

-The lighthouse was destroyed during World War II and was never restored in its original form, until 1994, when it was rebuilt with funding coming from the Goulandris family, one of the most prominent families of the island.
+The lighthouse was destroyed during World War II and was never restored in its original form until 1994, when it was rebuilt with funding from the Goulandris family, one of the most prominent families of the island.

 It became the first automated lighthouse in Greece, so there was no further need for an onsite keeper to supervise its function.

-Since it was renovated, it has been one of the area’s tourist attractions.
-It also became the first Greek lighthouse to be imprinted on a stamp.
+Since it was renovated, it has been one of the area’s most significant tourist attractions.
+It also became the first Greek lighthouse to appear on a stamp.